 Mometasone Furoate (moe-MET-a-sone FURE-oh-ate)

-Treats rashes, skin irritation, and other types of skin problems.
+Treats rash and other skin problems.
 This medicine is a corticosteroid.

 Elocon, MomexinThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to mometasone.

 How to Use This Medicine:

 - Use this medicine as directed.
 Tell your doctor if your symptoms do not improve after 2 weeks of using this medicine.